 I am going to also be offering “Grant’s Slant”, which will be concise notes and opinions on prospects I have assembled from the hundreds of games I scout each season, and as we go along we are going to be offering in-depth fantasy coverage for all of the hockey poolies out there.
 We are starting slowly with offering French coverage, for now translating feature articles and offering a French draft guide as we target the response from the francophone community. if the demand is there to have everything on the site available in both languages, I have the translation staff in place to provide this service.

 So there you have it…welcome to recrutes.ca!
 We are launching the site officially today with a top 100 ranking and profiles on each player ranked in the top two rounds which include NHL scouting comments that are still being accumulated and keyed into the website.
-As we go along in this draft year more and more information from NHL scouts and the Recrutes staff will be added to the profiles and the website and there will be more than 150 in-depth profiles for draft fans to get fully informed about each significant draft-eligible player.
+As we go along in this draft year more and more information from NHL scouts and the Recrutes staff will be added.

 I can assure you by the time the draft rolls around, if you are following this website, you will be fully informed about the draft.